MCP agent memory

 • Durable memory candidates before facts become permanent

-Watch: claims and swimlanes make MCP-driven edits visible before they collide.
-Supervise: every submit records verification and risk into an audit trail the founder can read.
+Claims make MCP-driven edits visible before they collide.
+Each submit adds its verification and risk to a history the founder can read.

 The protocol carries the bytes; RAAV makes the collaboration legible.